jackal1-66/dpg-documentation/docs/software/doc/expert.md

 ${ASYNC_BIN}/o2dpg_async_update.py init --template
 ```

-Inside the template, there are 2 examples.
+Inside the template, there are **2 examples**.
 The first one specifically shows how to tag all packages always with the same tag.
 This we do specifically for everything that goes on top of the branch `async-v1-01-branch`.
 Always all packages are tagged.

 In other cases, the new tags are usually based on previous tags.

+Depending for which labels you want to cherry-pick, remove the other block and only complete the block needed.
+Then, it is recommended to rename the filename to reflect what that configuration is for.
+Also, this way the `init --template` command can be run again without overwriting the previous template configuration.

 ### Fill the template

 Each package is identified by its `name` and wants to know where to `start_from` (this could be an existing tag or branch) and which `target_tag` should be applied once everything in the `commits` list has been cherry-picked.
 In addition, each such config file needs the list of `labels`.
 This means that each such config file corresponds to a new software build.

+**Make sure that the indentations in the `YAML` configuration are consistent!**

 By the way, don't worry about